selfcommunity/developers-doc/docs/apireference/v2/invite_code/get_a_specific_invite_code.md

 title: Get a Specific Invite Code
 ---

-This endpoint retrieves a specific invite code by id or code.
+This endpoint retrieves a specific invite code by code.

 :::info